Flo12344/yacppm/README.md

 Inspired by [Cabin](https://github.com/cabinpkg/cabin) and Cargo.

 ## Why
-I'm making it mainly to experiment with managing build setup and to simplify the build process for some of my projects hopefully ^^
+I'm making it mainly to experiment with managing build setup and also to simplify the build process for my projects hopefully ^^

 ## Current goals
-- self host YACPPM
+- Self-host YACPPM
 - project template system
 - build Release/Debug options

-## Current goals
-- self host YACPPM
-- project template system
-- build Release/Debug options
-- cross building cross building
+- Cross-compilation support

 ## Current commands
 - yacppm new <project_name> (currently only executables)
 - yacppm add -h <git_repo> <version> (header_only)